Vasile Pogor: Legacy

 Visual portrayals of Pogor include a sketch by Eugen N. Ghika-Budești, first published in 1895.
 It shows the Junimist relaxing among lewd devadasis, "leaving behind him the boredom that is the Vice President's chair".
 A posthumous bust, the work of Iași sculptor Dan Covătaru, was also exhibited in the city.
 In literature, Eminescu's 1878 parody of the Odyssey, referencing a moment of Junimist crisis, portrays Pogor as "the swineherd Pogoros" (the club's own Eumaeus).
-In addition to his affectionate memoirs, Iacob Negruzzi also made Pogor the subject of an 1872 poem:
+Poems about Pogor include one satirical piece by his political rival, Vasile Gheorghian, who built around a pun (pogor as a verb means "I descend").
+In addition to his affectionate memoirs, Iacob Negruzzi also made Pogor the subject of an 1872 piece:

 Pogor's work as poet and theorist was largely forgotten by later generations.
 This was noted by Junimea anthologist Eugen Lovinescu, who made the conscious effort of reviving the deterministic Parnassian, alongside other "minor Junimists", to evidence "what they still have that's viable."
 Pogor left one son, Vasile Panopol, a once-famous historiographer of Iași.
 Born out of wedlock, Panopol had a similar taste for pranks, and belonged to the infamous "black gang" of rebellious aristocrats.
 While the Pogor book collection was on sale, and divided, soon after its owner died, Casa Pogor survives as a major historical landmark of Iași.
 After the Moruzi purchase, it became the childhood home of Maria Moruzi's son by Ion I. C. Brătianu, the renowned historian Gheorghe I. Brătianu.
 The new owners made structural changes, and replaced the Pogor family monograms with Moruzi arms.